-The Commander or his delegate shall coordinate all committees and supervise plans for all chapter events
+The Commander or their delegate shall coordinate all committees and supervise plans for all chapter events.

-The Executive Officer must work closely with the Commander and keep himself abreast of all issues to ensure a seamless transition if he must take over duties as the Commander.
+The Executive Officer must work closely with the Commander and keep themselves abreast of all issues to ensure a seamless transition if that person must take over duties as the Commander.

-Section 8.
-Candidates for that office MUST declare their intentions within a minimum of 90 days prior to the designated election date unless the election is to fill a vacated position due to a previous election.
+Candidates for that office MUST declare their intentions within a minimum of 30 days prior to the designated election date unless the election is to fill a vacated position due to a previous election.

 ARTICLE 6 DUTIES OF OFFICERS

-Section 2.
-The Nebraska Chapter 16-1 Executive Officer (Vice President) will perform all duties of the Commander in his or her absence.
+The Executive Officer (Vice President) will perform all duties of the Commander in their absence.

-Section 3.
-The Nebraska Chapter 16-1 Secretary shall keep minutes of the Nebraska Chapter 16-1 general membership meetings, post Meeting Schedules, and assume all duties to that office.
+The Secretary shall keep minutes of the Nebraska Chapter 16-1 general membership meetings, post Meeting Schedules, and assume all duties to that office.
 Reimbursements for items used in the performance of their duties may be granted up to $300.00 with receipts without Membership vote and approval.
 Prior approval by at least one (1) BOD member will be required before purchase(s).
 The Secretary will also maintain and administer the Long Range Riding Platoon (LRRP) Program.

-Section 5(c).
-The Chapter Chaplin (CHAPS) (appointed- non BOD) will be responsible for any matters that require Pastoral Care.
-Will be able to deliver an Invocation at the appropriate time and location/event.
+The Chapter Chaplain (CHAPS) (appointed- non BOD) will be responsible for any matters that require pastoral care.
+Will be able to deliver an invocation at the appropriate time and location/event.
 Represent the Chapter in matters dealing with religious and ceremonial incidents/events.

 ARTICLE 7 MEETINGS

-Section 3.
-Special membership meetings and special Nebraska Chapter 16-1 meetings can be called by the Commander or with the approval of the State Rep. by two active members.
+Special membership meetings and special Nebraska Chapter 16-1 meetings can be called by the Commander, or with the approval of the State Rep., by two active members.

-Section 4.
 The Nebraska Chapter 16-1 Commander rule of order will be applied during meetings to affect parliamentary procedures, unless otherwise amended and provided for in the by-laws.
-Robert’s Rule of Order will be applied during meetings to affect parliamentary procedures, unless otherwise amended and provided for in the bylaws.
 Commander will appoint a member to serve additional duty as parliamentarian (SAA).

-Section 5.
 All Nebraska Chapter 16-1 meetings scheduled will be posted by the Secretary and will be made available to all members.
-The meeting schedule for a one year period of time will be made available to all members in good standing and be completed for review one year in advance (locations).
-Preferable 3-7 days notice to provide all members, the opportunity to make arrangements to attend.
-Members will respond either through telephonic or e-mail to the secretary on whether they will be able or unable to attend.
-In the case of inclement weather, sufficient notice will be given to the membership of the cancellation.
-If school and work places are closed, more than likely the meeting will be cancelled and rescheduled.
+The meeting schedule will be made available to all members in good standing and be completed for review 60 days in advance (time/locations).
+Preferable 3-7 days’ notice to provide all members, the opportunity to make arrangements to attend.

 All Minutes will be archived in the Secretary’s Book and an emailed copy of the Minutes will be forwarded to the Membership for review.
 A vote to accept the Minutes as written will be taken at the next scheduled General Meeting.